slaclab/slicops/README.md

 ### Setup Development

-Note, these instructions are intended for use on dev-srv09.
+Note: these instructions are intended for use on dev-srv09.

 #### Install Conda